 Make some adorable potato stamp Easter chicks!
 This is a fun art activity for Easter or Spring crafting and would also make sweet decorations for Easter cards or gift wrap.

 You might also like our paper plate chick craft

-Potato stamping is a great art activity for people of all ages, even at my age I still find it fun (or is that just me?!).
+Potato stamping is a fun art activity for kids of all ages.
+Even at my age I still find it fun (or is that just me?!).

 You will need: